QuestNetwork/qd-messages-ts/README.md

 **0.9.4**
 - Folder Explorer On Main (Delete Folders Also Called From Icon Click There)
+- Context Meny For Channels In Channel List
 - Ignore/Mute Channel Participants Locally
 - Ban Channel Participants By Generating New Channel Names (ask representatives for new name, refuse banned participants